wrshf7/HapSelect-Docs/docs/workflow/local-gebv.md

 -`TRUE` if a haplotype/marker configuration for an individual in a haploblock is missing $>=$ 1 genotype call, the localGEBV value for that individual's block is set to `NA`.

 -`FALSE` localGEBV are calculated with all non-missing genotypes.
 The missing genotypes are imputed to the mean and thus do not affect the localGEBV value.
+In the case of `mean_adjust = TRUE`, this is 0.
+For uncentered marker matrices, this is the genotype mean (2p for a diploid, or kp for other ploidy where k is ploidy and p is the alternative allele frequency).

 ### `mean_adjust`